Here are Rays' top 5 Opening Day moments

 This browser does not support the video element.

-Three of their 11 Opening Day victories were walk-off wins.
+Four of their first 15 Opening Day victories were walk-off wins.
 One involved a local product hitting a go-ahead triple in the eighth inning of his first game with his hometown team.
+One ended with a walk-off homer at the club’s home away from home.
 There were a couple big wins over the Yankees, Blue Jays, Orioles, Tigers and Twins, too.
 And, of course, there was one loss on March 31, 1998, that ultimately felt like a big win considering all it took just to bring baseball to Tropicana Field.

 Let’s look at five of the Rays’ best Opening Day moments.